Ariaelle/nameless/README.md

 # nameless

 A work in progress rendering engine made using the Vulkan API, GLFW, GLM, and tinyobjloader.

-Cmake is configured for using vcpkg on windows for library installation and management.
+Currently has support for loading .obj files with tinyobjloader https://github.com/tinyobjloader/tinyobjloader.

+Utilizes blinn-phong rendering for a simple lighting model and point-lights.